“Illness is the doctor to whom we pay most heed; to kindness, to knowledge, we make promise only; pain we obey.”

 Opioids – Levorphanol

 Levorphanol was originally synthesized as a pharmacological alternative to morphine and was first approved for use in 1953.
-Milligram for milligram, it is considered 4-8x more potent than morphine when used orally.
-Levorphanol is an opioid that has many advantageous characteristics, that make it a potentially very useful opioid for pain management including:
+Levorphanol is an opioid that has many advantageous characteristics that make it a potentially very useful opioid for moderate to severe pain management.

 Extended Duration of Action

-Levorphanol has a longer duration of action than most opioids, with a pain benefit lasting from 6 to 15 hours.
-This is not a time-release medication and can therefore be useful for those patients with gastrointestinal conditions that otherwise might not allow for use of time-release medications.
-Because the half-life (the time required for half of a dose of a medicine to be metabolized and blood level reduced by 50%) of levorphanol is as long as 16-30 hours, with chronic, daily use levorphanol does build up in the blood and caution is advised to not exceed recommended dosing.
+Levorphanol has a longer duration of action than most opioids with pain benefit lasting from 6 to 15 hours.
+This is not a time-release medication so it can be broken in half to modify its dose and it can also be useful for those patients with gastrointestinal conditions that otherwise might not allow for use of time-release medications.
+Because the half-life of levorphanol is as long as 16-30 hours (the time required for half of a dose of a medicine to be metabolized and blood level reduced by 50%) , with chronic, daily use levorphanol does build up in the blood and caution is advised to not exceed recommended dosing.

 Some clinical studies have shown that levorphanol is effective for cancer and non-cancer pain even when other opioids have not been.